Mechanical Engineering

 Principles of mechanics; Equilibrium of particles and rigid bodies; Distributed forces, centroids, and centers of gravity; Moments of inertia of areas; Analysis of simple structures and machines; Friction.

 Introduction and application of linear algebra and numerical methods to the solution of physical and engineering problems.
-Techniques include iterative solution techniques, methods of solving system of equations, and numerical integration and differentiation.
+Techniques include iterative solution techniques, methods of solving systems of equations, and numerical integration and differentiation.

 Study of forces and deformation in solids; Basic concepts of stress and strain; Elastic relations between stress and strain; Stress and strain transformations; Applications to mechanical components under axial, torsional, bending and pressure loads.